 There are no lunch facilities in the museum.
 There is a Mark and Spencer’s café and shop in St Thomas' Hospital along with a variety of other refreshment areas.

 The Museum is fully accessible for wheelchair users and has a wheelchair accessible toilet.
-There is a loop system for the hard of hearing.

 The Imperial War Museum is only 15 minutes’ walk away from the Florence Nightingale Museum, and many of our visitors enjoy seeing both museums in one day.